Install Foswiki with Nginx on Ubuntu 24.04

 sudo systemctl enable nginx

-You can test the Nginx web server by opening your web browser and browsing to the server’s localhost or IP address.
+You can test the Nginx web server by opening your web browser and browsing to your server’s localhost or IP address.

-When you see the Welcome to nginx!, it means the Nginx HTTP server is successfully installed.
+When you see the Welcome to nginx! message, it means the Nginx HTTP server is successfully installed.

-Additional help on installing Nginx on Ubuntu is in the link below.
+You can find additional help installing Nginx on Ubuntu in the link below.

 Install Perl and Related Modules